 Eid al-Fitr, throughout Africa

 Eid al-Fitr is a religious holiday observed by Muslim communities across the African continent.
 It celebrates the end of Ramadan, the Islamic month of fasting.
 Although Eid al-Fitr is always held on the first day of the month of Shawwal, the start of each Islamic month depends on lunar sightings and therefore, the calendar date changes from year to year.
 Regardless of when it falls, the festival is celebrated with prayer, feasting, and family reunions.
 Acts of charity are customary, and strangers often give one another baked goods and other treats.

 Where: Throughout Africa

-Meskel is an old Christian festival that has been celebrated in Ethiopia for over 1600 years.
-It commemorates the discovery of the cross upon which Jesus was crucified.
-Some pieces of the cross are thought to have been brought to Ethiopia, hence the celebrations.
-In Maskal square, in Addis Ababa, a colorful procession of priests, deacons and choir singers walk around a huge pyre, bearing ceremonial crosses and wooden torches decorated with olive leaves.
-The torch-bearers move forward in unison to set alight the slender pyramid-shaped structure, topped with a cross made from daisies.
-The next day people go to the bonfire and use the ash make the sign of the cross on their foreheads.
+Meskel is a Christian festival that has been observed in Ethiopia for over 1,600 years.
+It commemorates the discovery of the true cross upon which Jesus was crucified.
+In Addis Ababa's Meskel Square, the celebration is marked with a colorful procession of priests, deacons, and choir singers who walk around a huge pyre, bearing ceremonial crosses and wooden torches decorated with olive leaves.
+The torch-bearers set fire to the pyramid-shaped structure, then the faithful use the ash to make the sign of the cross on their foreheads.

 Where: Douz, Tunisia